hexabytecode/hexabytecode/README.md

 - 💞️ I’m keen on collaborating on web projects, DevOps automation, or Node.js applications.
 - 📫 You can reach me on GitHub @hexabytecode or via email at hexabyte@email.com.

-"Get 1% better every day." – Unknown
+"Get 1% better every day." – James Clear

 Consistent small improvements fuel my journey.
 Excited about new opportunities and collaborating within the tech community!